 How to Be a More Dynamic Person

-Youe are grounded with your roots anchored deep in what matters to us.
+First, you must be grounded with your roots anchored deep in what matters to you personally.
 Perhaps you’ve even identified your ingredients of strength and passion.
 Now what?
 Being dynamic is your next step.
-You’ll learn how to be a more dynamic person, so that you can navigate confidently to pursue your dreams.
+You’ll learn how to be a more dynamic person, so that you can navigate confidently to pursue what you want.
 What would you do if there was nothing you couldn’t handle?
-This is at the core of being dynamic—feeling capable to move powerfully and attuning to your capacity to adapt, no matter the challenge.Being dynamic enables you to move outside of your comfort zone (or in and out of the recovery zone) to start your own business, to pursue a higher education, to start exercising, or to venture out in a new direction.
+This is at the core of being dynamic—feeling capable to move powerfully and trusting in your capacity to adapt, no matter the challenge.Being dynamic enables you to move outside of your comfort zone (or in and out of the recovery zone) to start your own business, to pursue a higher education, to start exercising, or to venture out in a new direction.
 Being dynamic will show you how to:

 - Move when you don’t have a vision (and how to find one).

 - Move when you have a vision, but resist taking action.

 - Keep moving in spite of conflict.

 How do I get moving when I don’t know what I want?

 What if the project seems unclear?
 Often times you just don’t know—you are not exactly sure about where you’re going, and to move without a vision, you need a different approach.
 Usually this happens when you’re in a new domain, or when you are creating and innovating.
 And to be able to get the ball rolling in uncertain situations, you must allow yourself to-just-try.
 When you try, the way you engage in activity is different than when you just-do because you allow yourself to make mistakes, you free yourself from expectations, and you feel compelled to move and explore.
 The goal to try something uncertain is not to be confident and committed, but to gain experience to clarify your vision.